We facilitate content sharing between our partners, free of charge, because the climate story deserves as wide an audience as possible.

 Sharing Requirements & Guidelines

-This story originally appeared in [originating outlet name, with a link to its homepage or the original article] and is republished here as part of Covering Climate Now, a global journalism collaboration strengthening coverage of the climate story.
+This article by [originating outlet name, with a link to story or homepage] is published here as part of the global journalism collaboration Covering Climate Now.

 Images may not be reproduced, unless doing so is clearly permitted.
 When imagery is provided, please credit accordingly.

-Headlines may be altered, as long as your headline retains the original meaning and does not introduce new spin or agenda.
+Stories must not be altered and must be republished or rebroadcast in their entirety.
+Headlines may be changed, as long as your headline retains the original meaning. and does not introduce new spin or agenda.

 Stories may be “localized.”
-For example, a story that mentions the city “Norwich,” may need to say “Norwich, England” for publications and websites outside of the UK.
-We ask that edits stop at matters of style.
+For example, a story that mentions the city “Norwich” may need to say “Norwich, England,” for publications and websites outside of the UK.
+Edits should stop at matters of style.

-Time markers may be altered, where significant time passed from the original story’s publication makes them inaccurate.
+Time markers may be altered, where significant time having passed since the original story’s publication makes them inaccurate.